mel-edo/Metricly/README.md

 - Fix sidebar collapse/expand lag
 - Add tooltips to disk mounts in system tab to show full path
 - Improve container card layout for better visibility
+- Make the background of the login page more dynamic and cool

 ### Data Integration